Sorry, you need to enable JavaScript to visit this website.

 • Moiola Andrea

-Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, Royal Society, The, 2025, 481 (2306).
+Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, Royal Society, 2025, 481 (2306).
 We study sound-soft time-harmonic acoustic scattering by general scatterers, including fractal scatterers, in 2D and 3D space.
 For an arbitrary compact scatterer Γ we reformulate the Dirichlet boundary value problem for the Helmholtz equation as a first kind integral equation (IE) on Γ involving the Newton potential.
 The IE is well-posed, except possibly at a countable set of frequencies, and reduces to existing single-layer boundary IEs when Γ is the boundary of a bounded Lipschitz open set, a screen, or a multi-screen.
 When Γ is uniformly of d -dimensional Hausdorff dimension in a sense we make precise (a d -set), the operator in our equation is an integral operator on Γ with respect to d -dimensional Hausdorff measure, with kernel the Helmholtz fundamental solution, and we propose a piecewise-constant Galerkin discretization of the IE, which converges in the limit of vanishing mesh width.
 When Γ is the fractal attractor of an iterated function system of contracting similarities we prove convergence rates under assumptions on Γ and the IE solution, and describe a fully discrete implementation using recently proposed quadrature rules for singular integrals on fractals.
 We present numerical results for a range of examples and make our software available as a Julia code.
 (10.1098/rspa.2023.0650)

 DOI : 10.1098/rspa.2023.0650